heltonsaulo/heltonsaulo.github.io/_pages/Journal.md

   101. [An unbiased estimator of a novel extended mth Gini index for gamma distributed populations](https://doi.org/10.1016/j.cam.2025.117320).
 Jointly with R. Vila. **Journal of Computational and Applied Mathematics**, 482, 117320, 2026.
   102. [Moment-type estimators for a weighted exponential family](https://doi.org/10.1080/03610926.2025.2492840).
 Jointly with R. Vila.
 To appear in **Communications in Statistics – Theory and Methods**.
   103. [Forecasting aggregated hourly electricity demand in Southeast and Midwest Brazil](https://doi.org/10.1007/s12667-025-00761-4).
 Jointly with M. I. Machado, J. A. Fiorucci, and J. M. Sampaio.
 To appear in **Energy Systems**.
-  104. [The mth Gini index estimator: Unbiasedness for gamma populations](http://).
+  104. [The mth Gini index estimator: Unbiasedness for gamma populations](https://doi.org/10.1007/s10888-025-09715-3).
 Jointly with R. Vila.
 To appear in **The Journal of Economic Inequality**.
-  105. [A new partially varying-coefficient model and its diagnostic analysis for a reparameterized Birnbaum-Saunders distribution with applications](https://).
+  105. [A new partially varying-coefficient model and its diagnostic analysis for a reparameterized Birnbaum-Saunders distribution with applications](https://doi.org/10.1080/02664763.2026.2616862).
 Jointly with G. Ibacache-Pulgar, M. Osorio and C. Marchant.
 To appear in **Journal of Applied Statistics**.
   106. [On the bias of the Gini coeﬃcient estimator for zero-truncated Poisson distributions](http://arxiv.org/abs/2504.04518).
 Jointly with R. Vila.
 To appear in **Mathematical Methods of Statistics**.
+  107. [On the bias of the Hoover index estimator: Results for the gamma distribution](https://link.springer.com/journal/41237).
+Jointly with R. Vila.
+To appear in **Behaviormetrika**.

 ## Working Papers
+## Working Papers

-  107. [Closed-form estimators for an exponential family derived from likelihood equations](https://arxiv.org/abs/2405.14509).
-Jointly with R. Vila and E. Nakano.
+108. **[Closed-form estimators for an exponential family derived from likelihood equations](https://arxiv.org/abs/2405.14509)**.
-  108. [Bivariate autoregressive conditional models: A new method for jointly modeling duration and number of transactions of irregularly spaced financial data](https://).
-Jointly with S. Pal and R. Vila.
-  109. [General Heckman type models for two-dimensional asymmetric distributions](http://).
-Jointly with R. Vila, C. Castro, V. Leiva and C. Marchant.
-  110. [Closed-form formulas for the biases of the Theil and Atkinson index estimators in Gamma distributed populations](http://arxiv.org/abs/2504.13806).
 Jointly with R. Vila.
-  111. [Unbiased estimation in new Gini index extensions under gamma distributions](http://arxiv.org/abs/2506.00666).
+Under review for *Metrika*.

+109. **[Closed-form formulas for the biases of the Theil and Atkinson index estimators in Gamma distributed populations](https://arxiv.org/abs/2504.13806)**.
 Jointly with R. Vila.
-  112. [Novel measures and estimators of income inequality](http://arxiv.org/abs/2508.02965).
+Submitted to *Communications in Statistics – Theory and Methods*.

+110. **[Unbiased estimation in new Gini index extensions under gamma distributions](https://arxiv.org/abs/2506.00666)**.
 Jointly with R. Vila.
+Submitted to *Sankhya A*.

+111. **[Two Tunable Gini-Type Measures with U-Statistic Estimation: Theory, Simulation, and an Empirical Application to GDP per Capita in the Americas](http://)**.
+Jointly with R. Vila.
+Under review for *Social Choice and Welfare*.

+112. **[Novel measures and estimators of income inequality](https://arxiv.org/abs/2508.02965)**.
+Jointly with R. Vila.

-  113. [Biases in Theil and Atkinson index estimation for gamma mixture populations](http://arxiv.org/abs/2506.22168).
+113. **[Biases in Theil and Atkinson index estimation for gamma mixture populations](https://arxiv.org/abs/2506.22168)**.
 Jointly with R. Vila and J. Assis.
+Submitted to *Mathematics and Computers in Simulation*.

-  114. [A unified method for generating closed-form point estimators for exponential families: An example with the beta distribution applied to proportions of land used for farming](https://arxiv.org/abs/2508.12169).
+114. **[A unified method for generating closed-form point estimators for exponential families: An example with the beta distribution applied to proportions of land used for farming](https://arxiv.org/abs/2508.12169)**.
 Jointly with R. Vila.
+Under review for *Australian & New Zealand Journal of Statistics*.

-  115. [Closed-form parameter estimation for the bivariate gamma distribution: New approaches](https://arxiv.org/abs/2509.10794).
+115. **[Closed-form parameter estimation for the bivariate gamma distribution: New approaches](https://arxiv.org/abs/2509.10794)**.
 Jointly with R. Vila.

-  116. [Constructing new probability distributions on the unit interval](https://arxiv.org/abs/2508.01154).
+116. **[Constructing new probability distributions on the unit interval](https://arxiv.org/abs/2508.01154)**.
 Jointly with R. Vila, P. Matos and S. Dutta.

-  117. [On the bias of the Hoover index estimator: Results for the gamma distribution](http://).
+117. **[On the bias of the Hoover index estimator: Results for the gamma distribution](http://)**.
 Jointly with R. Vila.

 ## Book Chapters
   118. [Monitoring environmental risk by a methodology based on control charts](https://link.springer.com/chapter/10.1007/978-3-319-18029-8_14).
 Jointly with V. Leiva and F. Ruggeri.
 In **Risk Assessment Challenges: Theory and Practice** (Eds.
 C. Kitsos, T.A.
 Oliveira, S. Gulati and S. Rigas), Springer, 2015.
   119. [Environmental applications based on Birnbaum-Saunders models](https://link.springer.com/chapter/10.1007/978-981-10-5370-2_14).
 Jointly with V. Leiva.
 In **Mathematical and Statistical Applications in Life Sciences and Engineering** (Eds.
 M. R. Adhikari,  Y. P. Chaubey,  and A. Adhikari), Springer, 2017.